craig-m/ansible-anywhere/doc/alternatives.md

 ## conclusion

 WSL and docker work just fine for running Ansible.
-But these are not full Linux operating systems, somtimes you want minimalism and other times you need an entire kitchen.
+But these are not full Linux operating systems, sometimes you want minimalism and other times you need an entire kitchen.